Table of Contents

 Financial Proof Requirements for Indians

-This is a very new one that catches people off guard.
-From 2026, your visa application must include a color scan of your passport's cover page — not just the data page.
-Without this, your application can get rejected.
-Simple fix, but easy to miss if nobody tells you.
+This one catches people off guard.
+Your visa application must include a color scan of your passport's cover page, not just the data page.
+Without it, your application can get rejected — a simple fix, but easy to miss if nobody tells you.

 Re-Entry Waiting Period

 If you exit UAE after a 30-day tourist visa and want to come back on another tourist visa, you must wait at least 30 days before re-entering.
-Plan your trips with this in mind — it's a real enforcement point now.
+Plan your trips with this in mind.

 Health Insurance: Now Mandatory for All Visitors

-This one is straightforward but really important.
-From 2026, one of the clearest dubai visit visa new rules is that health insurance for the full duration of your stay is no longer optional — it's compulsory for every visitor.
+From 2026, health insurance for the full duration of your stay is no longer optional — it's compulsory for every visitor.
 It used to be strongly recommended.
 Now it's a requirement.

 What This Means for You

-• You need to have valid health insurance before you arrive — not after
+- You need valid health insurance before you arrive, not after

 Sponsor Income Requirements and Family Visa Updates

-If you're already living in UAE and want to bring family members — parents, children, or spouse — there are updated requirements you need to know.
-This falls under both the new rules for dubai tourist visa and the broader residency rules.
+If you're already living in UAE and want to bring family members — parents, children, or spouse — here's what changed in the sponsor income and dependent-age rules for 2026.

 Minimum Salary to Sponsor